Revised September 14, 2022

 The patient returned to the cardiologist two years later for a repeat cardiac catheterization.
 The LAD remained totally occluded, the circumflex was a small vessel and it was not possible to do an angioplasty on that vessel.

-The patient was again seen by the cardiologist seven years later and the cardiologist reported the patient was doing quite well with occasional shortness of breath upon exertion.
+The patient was seen seven years later, and the cardiologist reported the patient was doing quite well with occasional shortness of breath upon exertion.
 He was on medical therapy and was without any significant changes in his clinical status except a reported presence of a Grade I mitral regurgitation murmur.

-The cardiologist performed an echocardiogram showing severe mitral insufficiency, biatrial enlargement, calculated right ventricular systolic pressure of 43 mm Hg, and left ventricular dysfunction with an ejection fraction of 26%.
+An echocardiogram showed severe mitral insufficiency, biatrial enlargement, calculated right ventricular systolic pressure of 43 mm Hg, and left ventricular dysfunction with an ejection fraction of 26%.
 An EKG performed the following day was interpreted as showing left atrial enlargement, septal infarction and marked ST abnormality, and possible inferior subendocardial injury.
 The patient had a fever of just above 100 degrees every day during his 3-day admission, including the day of discharge.